rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 ### 1. Remote Observation

-Use inexpensive satellites in low earth orbit to perform spectral analysis on potential targes, then analize the results to determine which are the most likely to contain water ice.
+Use inexpensive satellites in low earth orbit to perform spectral analysis on potential targets, then analyze the results to determine which are the most likely to contain water ice.

 * COTS CubeSat bus
 * Basically AKRYD, but designed for longer duration mission